section-engineering-education/engineering-education/content/articles/decision-tree-in-python/index.md

 The decision tree is a member of the supervised learning algorithm used for both Classification and Regression problems.
 More often, the decision tree is used for classification problems.
 The tree algorithm is so-called due to its tree-like structure in presenting decisions and decision making processes.
 It helps us make an optimal choice in a complex situation with various alternatives, and we are needed to take the best strategy to obtain an optimal outcome.

 ### Prerequisites
-To follow along this article comfortably, you’ll require:
+To follow along with this article comfortably, you will require:
 - To have Python installed on your computer.

-- Be amiliar with the scikit-learn library.
+- Be familiar with the scikit-learn library.

 We have two types of decision trees.
-1. **Regression Decision  tree**
+Regression Decision  tree
 A regression Decision tree is a tree created on data whose target variable is continuous.

-2. **Classification decision tree**
+Classification decision tree
 A classification decision tree is a decision tree implemented on data whose target variable is categorical.

-The decision tree composed of nodes and paths
+Decision trees are composed of nodes and paths.
 Nodes in the decision tree are of two broad categories:
   - **Decision node**
   The decision node is where we pass a rule and split the data based on such a rule.
 All decision nodes have paths coming out of them.

   - **Leaf node**
   A leaf node is a node that only appears at the terminal of a decision tree.
 Leaf nodes have no paths coming out of them and thus have no further splits.
 On this node, we list the values of the target variable.
 The leaf node is also known as **terminal node**.

-  The node at the top of a decision tree is called **root node**.
+ The node at the top of a decision tree is called the `root node`.
 A feature that fits this node is determined using some splitting measures that we shall look at later in this article.

-The main property of a root node is that it has no incoming channels.
-The majority of decision nodes appears between the root node and the leaf node.
+The main property of a root node is that it has no incoming paths.
+Therefore, the majority of decision nodes appears between the root node and the leaf node.
 These nodes are called  **internal nodes** of a decision tree.

 An **internal node**,  also known as *sub-note*, has an incoming and outgoing channel(s).
 Together with the terminal nodes, internal nodes form the **branch** of a decision tree.

 The channels we have just mentioned and connecting the entire decision tree anatomy are called **paths**.
 Paths represent the best route we can take to attain optimal outcomes.

 Splitting is terminology in Decision Tree, which mean dividing a decision node into at least two sub-nodes.

 Other terminologies you may encounter in the decision tree are:
  1. **Pruning:** This means eliminating some of the internal nodes from our tree to overcome the problem of **overfitting**.
 Overfitting is a major threat faced with the decision tree.
  2. **Parent Node:** This is the node on which we split other nodes.
  3. **Child Node:** These are sub-nodes of a parent node.
  4. **Best attribute** This refers to the feature that provides optimal value depending on splitting criteria used.

 As we mentioned earlier, the decision tree starts with the root node.
 Given the training dataset, we use a technique known as **Attribute Selection Measure**, usually abbreviated as **(ASM)**, to determine which features qualify to be used as the **best attribute** for splitting our tree.

  **Attribute Selection Measure** technique offers us two criteria with whose aid we can determine the best attribute on which we do our split.
  These criteria are: